- Clinical science

 |Sympathetic stimulation||Parasympathetic stimulation|

-Atrial natriuretic peptide (ANP) and antidiuretic hormone (AHD) regulation
+Atrial natriuretic peptide (ANP) and antidiuretic hormone (ADH) regulation

 - Definition: a physiologic reflex characterized by an increased heart rate in response to atrial distention (increased venous return to the heart).
 It is mediated by stretch receptors in the atria.